-Most of the tools you will be using are typical of conventional home construction – like sliding miter saws, tape measures, levels, drills – but there are some unique tools used to build a log cabin that will make your life easier and your build go faster.
+Most of the tools you will be using are typical of conventional home construction – like a sliding miter saw, tape measures, a rugged 4-foot level, a heavy-duty 1/2" drill – but there are some unique tools used to build a log cabin that will make your life easier and your build go faster.
 Check out our page on log home building tools for more information and building tips.

 During the design phase of your cabin you will want to take into account many different design tips.
 Although you can simply select a ready-made design from a company that sells log home packages, most people want to tweak and change these designs to fit their lifestyles, budgets or land.